 - compressToUTF16 produces "valid" UTF-16 strings in the sense that all browsers can store them safely.
 So they can be stored in localStorage on all browsers tested (IE9-10, Firefox, Android, Chrome, Safari).
 Can be decompressed with decompressFromUTF16.
 This works by using only 15bits of storage per character.
 The strings produced are therefore 6.66% bigger than those produced by compress

 - compressToBase64 produces ASCII UTF-16 strings representing the original string encoded in Base64.
-Those can be safely transported outside the browser with a guarantee that none of the characters produced need to be URL-encoded.
 Can be decompressed with decompressFromBase64.
 This works by using only 6bits of storage per character.
 The strings produced are therefore 166% bigger than those produced by compress.
 It can still reduce significantly some JSON compressed objects.

 - Diogo Duailibe did an implementation in Java:https://github.com/diogoduailibe/lzstring4j

 - Jawa-the-Hutt did an implementation in C#:https://github.com/jawa-the-hutt/lz-string-csharp